Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/aboutSources/02_Event-series.md

 [Ajahn Chah Conference 2001](photo:15 Full Stage.jpg)
 ## Other (<a id="other" href="../indexes/EventsBySeries.html#other">List</a>)
 These are mostly question and answer sessions from residential retreats led by Ajahn Pasanno around the world.
-The wonderful and significant 2001 Ajahn Chah Conference in Portola Valley, California, will go here because it fits nowhere else.
+It also includes the wonderful and significant [2001 Ajahn Chah Conference](event:Chah2001) in Portola Valley, California.